Mixin Type Declarations

 - A

-mixinis a new type of declaration that can only contain annotations. - Mixins cannot contain fields, methods, or other members.
+mixinis a new type of declaration that can only contain attributes. - Mixins cannot contain fields, methods, or other members.

 - Example: